ibm-cloud-docs/transit-gateway/connecting-vpcs.md

 1. **View Terms** on the right of the page.
 1. Click **Create** to complete your order.

-## Creating a transit gateway using the CLI
+## Creating a transit gateway from the CLI
 {: #tg-cli-creating-transit-gateway}
 {: cli}